Adaeze-26/Credit-Card-Fraud-Detection/README.md

 2. Identify trends in fraudulent transactions over time.
 3. Compare the transaction amounts of fraud vs. non-fraud activities.
 4. Support data-driven recommendations for fraud prevention.
+5. Provide visual KPIs for quick monitoring.
 ## **Data Source**
 The dataset was obtained from Kaggle’s Credit Card Fraud Detection Dataset, originally sourced from European cardholders' transactions in September 2013. (https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)
-## **Methodology**
+## **Methodology & Tools**
-1. Data Preparation: Imported into SQL and Power BI for analysis.
+1. Data Preparation: Imported into Power query for preprocessing and SQL for analysis.
 2. Measures & Calculations: Created DAX measures to calculate total transactions, fraud counts, non-fraud counts, fraud percentages, and total fraud amount.
-3. Visualization: Developed charts to highlight fraud trends, proportions, and amount distributions using Power BI
+3. Visualization: Developed charts to highlight fraud trends, proportions, and amount distributions using Power BI.
+Slicer was also used for user-friendly exploration.
 ## **Analysis and Key Findings**
 1. Total Transactions: 284,807
 2. Fraudulent Transactions: 492 (~0.172%)